e2nIEE/pandapower/doc/powerflow/run.rst

 **OPF Output**

-The result of the OPF are written to the "official" pandapower result tables such as res_bus, res_sgen, res_gen etc.
+The result of the OPF are written to the pandapower result tables such as res_bus, res_sgen, res_gen etc.
-So you find the optimal setting values of the generator in their respective result tables.
+So you find the optimal setting values of the generators in the respective result tables.
 Also you can see the resulting voltage and loading values in res_line, res_trafo and res_bus.

 **OPF caveats**

 The costs are not respected for uncontrollable Static Generators.
-If a Generator should not be respected as a flexibility, the Power limits can be set to the actual power value (+/- a certain inaccuracy) to take away the flexibility for the OPF.
+If a Generator should not be respected as a flexibility, the Power limits can be set to the actual power value (+/- a certain inaccuracy), so that p_max < p < p_min is still satisfied.

+..note: The pandapower optimal power flow is a recent development.
+In the future, this module will be developed further in order to allow more flexible opf calculations.